arduino/docs-content/content/tutorials/generic/interfacing-a-joystick/interfacing-a-joystick.md

   */

  int ledPin = 13;
- int joyPin1 = A0;                 // slider variable connecetd to analog pin 0
+ int joyPin1 = A0;                 // slider variable connected to analog pin 0
- int joyPin2 = A1;                 // slider variable connecetd to analog pin 1
+ int joyPin2 = A1;                 // slider variable connected to analog pin 1
  int value1 = 0;                  // variable to read the value from the analog pin 0
  int value2 = 0;                  // variable to read the value from the analog pin 1